mrdunker/IIITB_auto_room_lc/README.md

 ## IIITB_RISCV_Automated_Room_Lighting_control

-This Repository summarizes the work progress made in The RISC-V based project.
+This Repository summarizes the work progress made in The RISC-V-based project.

 ## Motive

-The aim of this project is to create a system for automation of appliances in a home or room based on the proximity of the user.
-Most rooms are not equipped to automatically turn ON and OFF basic appliances like lights and fans when people enter and exit rooms respectively.This saves a lot of net electricity and helps imporve cost efficeny and power saving.
-The idea is not to make a home or room fully automated as of now but just to automate basic appliances.
+This project aims to create a system for the automation of appliances in a home or room based on the user's proximity.
+Most rooms are not equipped to automatically turn ON and OFF essential appliances like lights and fans when people enter and exit rooms respectively.
+This saves a lot of net electricity and helps improve cost efficiency and power saving.
+The idea is not to make a home or room fully automated as of now but just to automate essential appliances.

 ## Requirement

-Here we will be using a PIR sensor.A passive infrared sensor (PIR sensor) is an electronic sensor that measures infrared (IR) light radiating from objects in its field of view.
+Here we will be using a PIR sensor.
+A passive infrared sensor (PIR sensor) is an electronic sensor that measures infrared (IR) light radiating from objects in its field of view.
 They are most often used in PIR-based motion detectors.
-This will detect the presence of any indiviuals in the vicinity.
+This will detect the presence of any individuals in the vicinity.
 If yes our board is programmed to turn on the light(s) in a defined space.
 If not it will turn OFF automatically.

 ## Block Diagram